Nar Village

 • NO TIMS for Nepali Citizens

 Make sure you are insured with travel insurance before you start your journey in the Himalayas of Nepal.
 Trekking to higher altitudes includes some high-risk challenges you need to take to reach the final destination.
-In case of any kind of emergency during your journey, you might need to be evacuated via helicopter which can cost you more.
+In case of any kind of emergency during your journey, you might need to be evacuated via helicopter, which can cost you more.
 So, doing your travel insurance before your journey can help you reduce your costs of medical bills and emergency evacuation via helicopter.
-Be certain about what travel insurance includes and excludes by reading all the policies before you do your insurance.
+Be certain about what travel insurance includes and excludes by reading all the policies before you purchase your insurance.

 Common Nepali Phrases